The best Black Friday deals 2018

 Inspiron 15 3000 Intel Celeron

-This early Black Friday deal from Dell cuts £20 off the asking price of this laptop.
+This deal from Dell cuts £20 off the asking price of this laptop.
 It's not very powerful, but it is cheap, and it will do the job for easy day-to-day tasks.
 Use the code BLACK12 to knock a further 12% off, for total savings of £53.47.View Deal

 HP 14-bs039na Intel Pentium 4GB RAM